Meeshivi/Meeshivi/README.md

 - 👋 Hi, I’m @Meeshivi
 - 👀 I’m interested in socialism
-- 🌱 I’m currently learning phicology
+- 🌱 I’m currently learning people's
 - 💞️ I’m looking to collaborate on social media with good brand
 - 📫 How to reach me sona0207sharma@gmail.com
 - 😄 Pronouns: ...